VatsalRoy/CardiomegalyPridiction/README.md

 ***

-## 5. Future Work
+## Future Work

-To close the gap with state-of-the-art performance and reach clinically viable sensitivity:
+To close the performance gap and reach clinically viable sensitivity:

 - **Transfer learning:**
   - Fine-tune pre-trained architectures such as ResNet-50, DenseNet, or EfficientNet on the curated cardiomegaly dataset.